madglory/open-source-developer-portal/app/resources/account-types/white-label-accounts.md

 ##### White Label Verified Customer

 This third-party-created account requires the same user profile data as a Traditional CIP Verified account.
-A White Label Verified Customer account is required when the Partner’s end user needs to hold a Dwolla balance or transact with an unverified account type.
+A White Label Verified Customer account is required when the Partner’s end user needs to hold a Gamelocker balance or transact with an unverified account type.
 Types of Verified Customers include: Personal or Business.

 ##### White Label Unverified Customer

 A White Label unverified Customer is a third-party-created account that requires a minimal amount of account data: first name, last name, email address, and IP address.